Your small business needs customers. A successful Google My Business profile will help you reach customers.

 Yes, so much that it even deserves it’s own post.

-You can find more details about the new Google Business Post in this article.
+You can find more details about the new Google My Business post in this article.

 Posts on your business listing will give you greater visibility to customers and it will do a great job at engaging people with your business.